-10-RI Opinion 2013-05 (2013)
+1476 10-RI Opinion 2013-05 (2013)

-Facts-Client signed a revocable living trust and other estate planning documents.
-The trust has since been amended several times.
-The original trust provided that all assets in the trust be left to Daughter.
-Client bequeathed tangible personal property to Daughter in a pourover will.
+1477 Facts-Client signed a revocable living trust and other estate planning documents.
+The 1478 trust has since been amended several times.
+The original trust provided that all assets in 1479 the trust be left to Daughter.
+Client bequeathed tangible personal property to Daughter in a 1480 pourover will.
 The trust named Daughter as successor trustee.
-Client divorced, and recently asked Lawyer to amend the trust to leave Client's home to a female friend.
-Lawyer determined at the time of execution of that trust amendment that Client was competent.
+Client divorced, and 1481 recently asked Lawyer to amend the trust to leave Client's home to a female friend.
+Lawyer 1482 determined at the time of execution of that trust amendment that Client was competent.

-Client died and Daughter has asked Lawyer for assistance in settling Client's estate.

-Daughter is disturbed that Client left Client's home to the female friend.
-Lawyer advised retained another lawyer to represent her and the trust.
-Lawyer wants to know his ethical obligations regarding communications with the successor counsel and with the
+- 1483 Client died and Daughter has asked Lawyer for assistance in settling Client's estate. - 1484 Daughter is disturbed that Client left Client's home to the female friend.
+Lawyer advised - 1485 Daughter about the grounds for settling aside provisions of the trust, and Daughter has - 1486 retained another lawyer to represent her and the trust.
+Lawyer wants to know his ethical - 1487 obligations regarding communications with the successor counsel and with the - 1488 Daughter/trustee, as well as regarding testimony at trial or at a deposition. - 1489